2025-2026 Academic Catalog

 Stonie Barker Professor: E.A.
 Sarver

-Associate Professors: B. Nojabaei, N. Ripepi, E.A.
-Sarver, and W. Zhang
+Associate Professors: B. Nojabaei, N. Ripepi, and W. Zhang

 Assistant Professors: R. Pandey